GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 - Use bright tones for the characters, enemies, loot, and interactive objects.
 - Use darker tones for trees, the grass, houses, and everything that's part of the background.

-You should also use outlines to highlight important sprites.
+You should also use outlines to highlight foreground sprites.

 ### Picking good hues ###

 You can use the natural hue of an element whenever possible, like orange and red for lava, or brown for a tree's trunk.

 However, there are many cases where colors are symbolic, like a green bar to represent the health of a character.
-In that case, look for references, and use common conventions:
+In that case, look for references, and use standard conventions:

-- Red is a good tone to convey danger, but also love or life, as in a red heart.
+- Red is a great tone to convey danger, but also love or life, as in a red heart.
 - You can use green to represent health, healing, bonuses, or endurance.
 - Yellow stands out and works well for coins, but also indicators like an arrow that tells the player where to go, or a quest marker.